httpsvarad/Entice_Constructions/README.md

 # 🏗️ Entice Constructions

 **Entice Constructions** is a professional website developed to showcase the services and expertise of a construction company based in Mumbai.
 This was my **first freelance project**, designed to create a strong online presence with a clean, responsive design and seamless user experience.

-Built using **HTML**, **CSS**, and **JavaScript**, the website reflects modern web development practices and is fully optimized for various devices.

 ---